arpitbbhayani/articles/blogs/idf.md

 ![Decreasing functions](https://user-images.githubusercontent.com/4745789/76213296-63c49000-6230-11ea-9d24-94ce048732bc.png)

-The more frequent words, like `a`, `and` and `the` will lie on the far right of the plot and will have smaller value of IDF.
+The more frequent words, like `a`, `and` and `the` will lie on the far right of the plot and will have a smaller value of IDF.

 # The most common IDF
 A widely adapted IDF measure that performs better in most use cases is defined below